nicobailon/mcp-gemini-server/README.md

 * `gemini_uploadFile` requires absolute file paths when run from the server environment.
 * File Handling & Caching APIs are **not supported on Vertex AI**, only Google AI Studio API keys.
 * This server is primarily tested and optimized for Gemini 2.5 Pro Exp and Gemini 2.5 Flash models.
 While other models should work, these models are the primary focus for testing and feature compatibility.
 * Image processing requires significant resource usage, especially for large resolution images.
 Consider using smaller resolutions when possible.
 * Base64-encoded images are streamed in chunks to handle large file sizes efficiently.
-* Image processing requires significant resource usage, especially for large resolution images.
-Consider using smaller resolutions when possible.
-* Base64-encoded images are streamed in chunks to handle large file sizes efficiently.